 • Yellow discoloration: Drug should be discontinued if skin or sclera develop a yellow color (may indicate drug accumulation due to impaired renal excretion).

-• Elderly: Use of this agent in the elderly is limited since accumulation can occur in patients with renal insufficiency.
+• Elderly: Use with caution in older adults due to potential for accumulation in patients with renal insufficiency.

 • G6PD deficiency: Use caution in patients with G6PD deficiency; hemolytic anemia may occur in the setting of chronic overdose.
 OTC labeling recommends use only when directed by physician.

 • Contact lenses: Staining of contact lenses may occur if handled after touching tablets.

 • Limitations of use: Does not treat urinary infection, acts only as an analgesic.

 • Self-medication (OTC use): When used for self-medication, patients should be instructed to discontinue use if symptoms last for more than 2 days or if an adverse reaction occurs.

 Pregnancy Risk Factor